pkibenge/pkibenge.github.io/_posts/blog/2018-03-04-now-that-was-a-parade.md

 * Celebrated in Swabia (Southwestern Germany), Switzerland, Alsace and Vorarlberg (Western Austria)
 * It starts the Thursday before Ash Wednesday and continue until Fat Tuesday

-Outside of Mardi Gras in New Orleans and Carnival in Rio de Janiero I think after witnessing Rottenburg's Fasnet celebrations I'm good for parades.
+Outside of Mardi Gras in New Orleans and Carnival in Rio de Janiero, I think after witnessing Rottenburg's Fasnet celebrations I'm good for parades.
 It had it all: elaborate costumes, amazing music, free candy and some really great food trucks.
 You couldn't ask for more...

 A couple weekends ago my housemates, a German student who had done an exchange at our home university last semester and I spent two days in Rottenburg to celebrate Fasnet.
 Rottenburg itself reminded me quite a bit of Reutlingen only on a larger scale.
-To get to the marketplace you had to cross a lovely bridge (which was kinda of line entering into a mystical world) over the Neckar River which passes through the town before eventually joining the Rhine River before eventually emptying into the North Sea.
+To get to the marketplace you had to cross a lovely bridge (which was kinda of like crossing the threshold to a mystical world) over the Neckar River which passes through the town before eventually joining the Rhine River and emptying into the North Sea.

 <figure class ="half">
   <img src="/images/posts/04.03.18/neckar.jpg" alt="image">
   <img src="/images/posts/04.03.18/fountain.jpg" alt="image">
-  <figcaption>The Neckar River and the Gothic Knight Fountain</figcaption>
+  <figcaption>The Neckar River and the marketplace's gothic knight fountain</figcaption>
 </figure>

 EVERYONE WAS IN COSTUME.
 Not just the people participating in the parade but the spectators as well, young and old alike.
-Often times when taking transit we aren't 100% sure we're heading in the right place but there was no mistaking the train to Rottenburg this weekend.
-Every group had their own uniform and the theme was anything goes...
-Literally *anything went* (don't worry pictures to follow).
+Often times when taking transit we aren't 100% sure we're heading in the right direction but there was no mistaking the train to Rottenburg this weekend.
+Every group had their own "uniform" and the theme was anything goes...
+Literally *anything went*.

 <figure class ="half">
   <img src="/images/posts/04.03.18/birdhats.jpg" alt="image">